baa151/project-2/README.md

 Moving on to Sensitivty analysis, to identify the parameters to which the output is most sensitive !!
 Starting with local sensitivity analysis:
-I tried to perturb my parameters by 5% to see how can this affects my analysis
+I tried to perturb my parameters by 5% to see how can this affects my model :

 <p align="center">
   <img src="https://github.com/baa151/project-2/assets/123330888/a7d90c52-2b48-4f43-8447-07bd8f16f0a3" height="450"> <br>